tuffy/emuman/README.md

 This report will be formatted as a table and sent to standard output.
 Software can be sorted by description, year or publisher using the `--sort` flag, with description used by default.

+As with MAME, software highlighted in magenta are titles MAME considers to be partially working.
+Software highlighted in red are titles that MAME considers to be not working.

 ## Splitting ROMs